-I can only accept commercial commissions at this time.
-This means work for a business as opposed to drawing a sketch of your character or a portrait of your friend.
+I only accept commercial commissions at this time.
+This means art for a business as opposed to art of your character or portrait of a friend or family member.
 If you are a company interested in my art services, my Contact page gives you all the information you need.

 3. Can you design a shirt for my video game?